dani3/plusgit/README.md

 # plusgit

-Implementation of Git in Rust
+This is my own implementation of Git in Rust.